desmount/desmount.github.io/_pages/about.md

 3. Building (or already running) a platform?

     Systems and people are intertwined.
 Product people understand this.
 We design feedback loops.
-We create structures that shape behavior.
+We create structures that shape behavior![^3]

     I’d love to step in as a Platform Product Manager for building platform structures — shaping high-performance autonomous teams and aligning vision with the reality of Agentic AI.